asadhasan73/CTI_Framework_Dataset_Processing/README.md

 This repository contains companion software code supporting research paper titled "Feature Engineering for Structured Cyber Threat Intelligence: A Framework for Machine Learning Applications".

 It contains python notebooks utilized to engineer features from the CERT Insider Threat dataset (version r4.2) using the framework presented in the paper.
-The output feature set in the form of .csv dataset is also included.
+The output feature set in the form of .csv file is also included.

 The CERT r4.2 dataset was downloaded from this link: https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=508099